dponce718/Reel_movement/blog/_posts/2018-07-02-muscle-building.markdown

    </div>
     </div>

 <p> These are just some examples.
 Make sure you plug in the right numbers but now you have a good baseline to start and that is extremely important.
-No you can make minor changes to create positive changes in your body.</p>
+Now you can make minor changes to create positive changes in your body.</p>